 Rose Gold?
 Yellow Gold?
 Platinum?
 3 Things to Consider When Buying an Engagement Ring

 Are you planning to spend some time selecting an engagement ring in San Francisco?
 If so, you might be feeling a bit overwhelmed by all of the possibilities.
 Should you consider a rose gold engagement ring?
 A yellow gold engagement ring?
 White gold?
 And what about the gemstone, and the gemstone color?
-There are a multitude of questions to consider, but there are some basics to choosing an engagement ring that might make the decisions just a little bit easier.
+The choices seem endless and overwhelming at times.
+However, there are some basics to keep in mind when choosing an engagement ring that might make the decisions just a little bit easier.

-Whether it’s a rose gold engagement ring with an emerald cut diamond, a yellow gold engagement ring with a black diamond, or a platinum ring with a colored gemstone, the style you love will of course be most important, but it never hurts to give a little thought to how the ring will fit into its wearer’s lifestyle.
+Whether it’s a rose gold engagement ring with an emerald cut diamond, a yellow gold engagement ring with a black diamond, or a platinum ring with a colored gemstone, the style you love will of course be most important.
+However, it never hurts to give a little thought to how the ring will fit into its wearer’s lifestyle.
 As you consider engagement ring designs, think about the daily events and fashion choices of the person who will wear it, and how the ring needs to complement those realities.
-No one will want to have to take an engagement ring off frequently, and no one wants a ring that can easily catch on things.
+No one will want to have to take an engagement ring off frequently, and no one wants a ring that can easily snag on things, such as clothing or hair.
 But most of all, no one wants a ring that doesn’t look perfect on their finger.

 Here are some of the most important elements to consider in engagement rings: